 For Immediate release: May 15, 2019

 The new beginning for the Highlands Cashiers Health Foundation, a public charity is underway, and the announcement of its grant application is now online.
-The Foundation is pleased to accept grant applications for proposals to improve the health and wellbeing of our Highlands Cashiers and surrounding communities online at www.hchealthfnd.org.
-The grant application submittal deadline is June 15 for the first grant cycle.
+The Foundation is pleased to accept grant applications for proposals to improve the health and well-being of our Highlands Cashiers and surrounding communities online at www.hchealthfnd.org.
+The grant application submission deadline is June 15 for the first grant cycle.

 Since February 1, 2019, the Foundation has been immersed in establishing policies, procedures and new offices at the Peggy Crosby Center in Highlands.
 Driven by its commitment to donors and local communities, the grant-making process has been established with concentration on transparent and due diligence procedures through every step.
 “We are grateful for legal and research guidance from Dogwood Health Trust and especially pleased with the dedicated work of our Programs and Grants Committee over the past two months, led by Board member Stephanie Edwards,” said Dr. Walter Clark, Foundation Chair.